coffeeSurplus/UniPlanner/README.md

 * choose pomodoro length, brek length, number of repeats
 * 10 timer sounds to choose from (stolen from windows clock app)

+## 'where exe'

+i've uploaded the application as a single self-contained execuable file which you can find [here](UniPlanner.zip) or at the UniPlanner.zip file. once extracted, it's roughly 160 Mb large.

 ## libraries used

 * FontAwesome.Sharp - for side panel icons